MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 ---
 title: Setting up a game at Partner Center, for Creators
-description: Get started adding Xbox Live functionality to your game, by setting up an app at Partner Center. ms.date: 02/08/2019 ms.topic: article
+description: Creating a new game app at Partner Center, enabling the game for Xbox Live, creating test accounts, and publishing the game to a sandbox. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in